ChileBob/Zatsuma/USERGUIDE.md

 Zatsuma can process many orders at once but can only display one at a time.

-A user can click 'My Orders' to get a list of all order they have taken.
-The list is colour coded to show status and selecting one will move it to the order processing screen and show its detail.
+A user can click 'My Orders' to get a list of all orders they have taken.
+The list is colour-coded to show status and selecting one will move it to the order processing screen to show its detail.

 ## Setting Confirmations & Limits